Professor Marusek specializes in legal geography, legal semiotics, and constitutive legal theory within the disciplinary field of public law.

 Attendees at the conference learned about the Hawaiian cycle of a‘o that emphasizes a continual process of learning through teaching and teaching while learning, and then within this context, the roundtable explored the richly complex manifestations of synesthesia by exploring the ways in which law stimulates the senses.

-Marusek is now editor of the conference proceedings in a volume under contract with Ashgate in the Law, Language, and Communication Book Series.
+Marusek edited the conference proceedings in a volume with Ashgate in the Law, Language, and Communication Book Series.

 Marusek’s second book project is The Dynamic Landscape: Legal Geography of (in) Motion.
 This monograph, under review with Routledge in the Space, Materiality, and Normativity Book Series, examines the relationship of law and place within the context of movement.
 With a central focus on motion, flow, and materiality, the book advances the field of legal geography beyond the non-fluid, static approach to landscapes and their meanings.

 One of the book’s chapters “Aesthetics of Movement: Spectacle, Performativity, and the Paved Road” is a comparative exploration of volcanic land and public visitation in Hawai‘i and Iceland.
 In support of this project, Marusek received a Research Relations Grant to travel to Iceland and conduct research during her sabbatical in the spring of 2016.
 Another of the book’s chapters, “The Fluidity of Landscape: Methodological Messiness,” was submitted for presentation at the 2016 Law and Society Association Annual Meeting held in New Orleans.